uptownkat/Maggie-Portfolio/SQL/Projects/Hospital/README.report.md

 # Hospital Efficiency Project

 ##     Overview
-This is a diagnostic analytics project where  I explored a various aspects of hospital data using SQL (mySQL).
-The datasets included patient admissions, physician performance and regional demographics.
-The goal of this project was to use SQL queries to extract valuable insights on the data which can be used to reveal insights to improve patient care and optimize hospital performance.
+In this project I used SQL to explore several datasets related to a hospital network.
+These included data on patient admissions, physician performance and regional demographics.
+The goal of this diagnostic analystics project to extract as much data to garner to provide any insights and direction on ways to improve patient care and optimize hospital performance.

-###    Challenges
+###    Issues to Solve

 - How can hospital improve patient outcomes?
 - How can hospital allocate resources across different regions?